zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 one-by-one.
 We at some point (painfully) changed to Terraform/OpenTofu, and it directly opened up many doors for us:

-- Writing a testing framework, where we would test the access to Vault paths simulating the components in our system, allowing us to check for any regressions
+- Writing a testing framework, where we would test the access to Vault paths by simulating the components in our system, allowing us to check for any regressions
 - Reusing the IaC to configure Vaults in multiple environments